amitshekhariitbhu/android-interview-questions/README.md

     - A LinkedList, just like a tree and unlike an array, consists of a group of nodes which together represent a sequence.
 Each node contains data and a pointer.
 The data in a node can be anything, but the pointer is a reference to the next item in the LinkedList.
 A LinkedList contains both a head and a tail.
-The Head is the first item in the LinkedList, and the Tail is the last item.
-A LinkedList is not a circular data structure, so the tail does not have its pointer pointing at the Head, the pointer is just null.
+The "Head" is the first item in the LinkedList, while the "Tail" is the last item.
+A LinkedList is not a circular data structure, therefore the tail does not have its' pointer pointing at the Head - the pointer is just NULL.
 The run time complexity for each of the base methods are as follows:

         | Algorithm | Average | Worst Case |